 Palomar Spine & Pain offers spinal care for patients with traumatic, degenerative or inflammatory spinal diseases.
-It is a multi-disciplinary spinal diagnostic and treatment center dedicated to the evaluation, diagnosis, and treatment of spinal conditions, including but not limited to the back and neck.
+We are dedicated to the evaluation, diagnosis, and treatment of spinal conditions, including but not limited to the back, mid back, and neck.

 - Anatomy of the Spine